telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/angular-dynamic-language-change.md

 ---
-title: Dynamically change the langulage
+title: Change Languages Dynamically
-page_title: Dynamically change the language | Kendo UI Grid
+page_title: Change Languages Dynamically | Kendo UI Grid
-description: "Learn how to dynamically change the laguage of Kendo UI Grid widget in AngularJS application."
+description: "Learn how to dynamically change the language of a Kendo UI Grid widget in an AngularJS application."
 slug: howto_dynamic_language_change
 ---

-# Create Custom Editors
+# Change Languages Dynamically

-The example below demonstrates how to dynamically change the language of Kendo UI Grid.
+The example below demonstrates how to dynamically change the language of the Kendo UI Grid.
 This is an AngularJS version of [this demo](http://demos.telerik.com/kendo-ui/grid/localization)

 ###### Example